 You could park yourself in accommodation right in front of a quality surf break but to take full advantage of the surf you will need to hire transport, either a taxi and driver at a negotiated price or a scooter and helmet for approx IDR 65,000 (AUD $7) per day.
-Fuel in 2013 was 80 cent a litre.
+Fuel in 2016 was .65 to .80 cent a litre.

 The average crowd on the main surf breaks is 10 to 30 during peak season (May - early October) and 5 to 25 during the off season (November - April), the weather from November to April can be severe with the wind howling in from the Indian Ocean during the period the locals call the Windy Season.

 If you are looking for a fullon daytime shopping experience this may not be the place for you, no Mc Donald´s, Starbucks, Burger King or air-conditioned shopping centers.
 There are small Indomarts but don't expect to find such items as sunblock or postcards in the local market.
 A surf shop, board repairs shop and fully equipped gym are located near Ujung Bocur.
 It is advisable to bring all your surfing supplies including a basic medical kit for the inevitable close encounter with the reef.

 The UNESCO’s World Heritage Listed Bukit Barisan Selatan National Park (BBSNP) offers guided day tours if your surfed out or would just like to explore the Sumatran jungle.